 During this week's workshop, students will explore the impact of media on they way individuals approach leadership and develop strategies to effectively communicate individual and community values.

 Health and Well-Being Events

-Victims and Survivors are encouraged to come and design a t-shirt that will be anonymously displayed as part of the Haven Project's Take Back the Night to raise awareness of sexual violence and domestic violence, along with show support for victims and survivors of those violent crimes.
+Victims and Survivors of violence are encouraged to come and design a t-shirt that will be anonymously displayed as part of the Haven Project's Take Back the Night to raise awareness of sexual violence and domestic violence, along with showing support for victims and survivors of those violent crimes.

 This workshop is only for victims and survivors of sexual violence or domestic violence.
 It is anonymous (no names need to be given) and all materials will be provided.

 Test your mad TRIVIA skills.
 Individuals and teams are welcome.
 Snacks and prizes are available.
 Hosted by Young Life and the Multicultural Center.

 Interested in quitting vaping or smoking?
 We offer free nicotine replacement therapy, a quit plan tailored to your needs, supportive coaching and guidance, and stress management tips.
 Classes conducted by Diana Mihalcik, Adagio Health.
 Register by calling 724-357-1265, emailing firstname.lastname@example.org, or texting 724-541-6997.